ARM-software/ethos-n-driver-stack/README.md

     LD_LIBRARY_PATH=<path_to_ethosn_libraries>:<path_to_armnn_libs> ./tests/ExecuteNetwork -f tflite-binary -i input -y qasymm8 -o MobilenetV1/Predictions/Reshape_1 -z qasymm8 -d input_data.txt -m mobilenet_v1_1.0_224_quant.tflite -c EthosNAcc -c CpuRef
     ```

+## Power Management

+The Ethos-N NPU supports the following power management features to allow efficient power usage:
+* Suspend: Once the suspend command has been given, the NPU is brought to a low power state and the NPU's state is kept in RAM.
+This feature is sometimes referred to as 'suspend to RAM'.
+* Sleep: This is a runtime power management feature that dynamically puts the NPU in a low-power state when it is not being used; the rest of the system still functions normally.

+The Ethos-N NPU kernel module implements the Linux Power Management (PM) callbacks.
+This gives the flexibility to the system integrator to integrate the Ethos-N NPU in any power domain.

 ## Firmware Binary

 The `ethosn.bin` has been compiled with the following security related flags: